mtlstylebagel/mtlstylebagel.github.io/_posts/2024-10-13-first-blog-post.md

 ## What will I talk about?

 I would like to write well-reserched, long-form articles here and there.
 I would like to post my undergraduate thesis here.
 I'm currently polishing it for grad school applications, but when I'm done, I hope to give others the opportunity to read it.
-When that's done, I hope read a bit more about sex-negative feminism and theories of autonomy for an upcoming project.
+When that's done, I hope to read a bit more about sex-negative feminism and theories of autonomy for an upcoming project.
 No promises that anything will manifest, but I hope so.

 I would also like to write shorter essays on whatever's on my mind.
 These may or may not contain citations or arguments.
 I need to stop associating writing with philosophy and being graded, and I think this would be a good way to break that association.